Kureishi/Camera_LLM_Inference/README.md

 ---

-## Optional (download distribution zip file)
+## Optional Install Method (download distribution zip file)

 Alternatively, you can [Download the Distribution Zip File to Run as Standalone Application](https://drive.proton.me/urls/ASD3RNEVY0#txhcUP2W8rzJ).
 This saves you the time of downloading the repo and installing the other dependencies, but it also takes around 2.5 GB of disk space (in addition to less frequent updates).
 Once downloaded, unzip the file then navigate to "\CameraLLMInference\CameraLLMInference.exe" to run the application.

 ---

 > [!CAUTION]
-> All Prerequisites apply to all install options.
+> All Prerequisites apply to all install methods.
 The app has been verified for full functionality with all 3 installation methods.

 ## User Flow